social-protocols/social-protocols.github.io/content/research-notes/2024-07-19-thoughts-on-convincingness.md

 Consider again a post making the case for universal healthcare.
 It makes five claims to support that case, one of which is false.
 A user's reason to up- or downvote the post could be their support or opposition to universal healthcare.
-They might also support universal healthcare, but rather than making the case for it dishonestly, theiy opt for downvoting the post because their belief in the importance of honest debate is stronger than their belief that the ends justify the means.
+They might also support universal healthcare, but rather than making the case for it dishonestly, they opt for downvoting the post because their belief in the importance of honest debate is stronger than their belief that the ends justify the means.
 Or maybe they oppose universal healthcare, but the four claims made in support of it are so convincing that they accept them as valid arguments that should be considered.

 But overall, we get an observation that gives us a variable to roughly split users into supporters and detractors of the post in question.